salesforce/einstein-platform/README.md

 2. Implement an HTTP REST service using the [LLM Open Connector OpenAPI specification](api-specs/llm-open-connector/llm-open-connector.yml).
 This specification contains three endpoints: `/completions`, `/chat/completions`, and `/embeddings`.
    - The `/completions` endpoint is used for simple text generation use cases.
 It is required for Einstein Studio.
    - The `/chat/completions` endpoint is used for chat-based use cases.
 It is required for Prompt Builder.
-   - The `/embeddings` endpoint is only needed for embeddings use cases.
+   - The `/embeddings` endpoint is used for embeddings use cases.
+It is optional.
 4. Test your service connection using Bring Your Own Large Language Model (BYOLLM) in Einstein 1 Studio.
    - Blog post: [Bring Your Own Large Language Model in Einstein 1 Studio](https://developer.salesforce.com/blogs/2024/03/bring-your-own-large-language-model-in-einstein-1-studio)
    - Help content: [Bring Your Own Large Language Model](https://help.salesforce.com/s/articleView?id=sf.c360_a_ai_foundation_models.htm)